BotchedPleb/BIO_350_F25/README.md

 - Learned about matrices by using numpy
 - Applied an age structure growth model
 - Created an algorthim and plotted the results

+IC In Class Example 5
+- Modeled Stage-Structure population
+- Used a 3 stage approach
+- Used ChatGPT to created various "real-world" examples
+- Mini reflection